-In June 2004 the church was placed on the Heritage at risk register for Grade I and II* buildings, maintained by English Heritage – it has since been removed from the Register.
+In June 2004 the church was placed on the Heritage at risk register for Grade I and II* buildings, maintained by Historic England – it has since been removed from the Register.

 At a meeting on 9 June 2005, the SCDC Cabinet accepted the recommendation of its Conservation Advisory Group that a tender of £151,000 for the church to be made safe with a clay tile roof be accepted, rather than an alternative tender for £110,000 for it to be repaired with a corrugated iron roof – which Hatley Parish Council, encouraged by a public meeting, was wholly against.

-The Cabinet authorised the work to be funded by grant support from English Heritage (£61,000), Hatley Parish Council (£2,000 conditional on the roof being tiled rather than covered in iron sheets) and SCDC’s Historic Buildings Conservation Fund.
+The Cabinet authorised the work to be funded by grant support from Historic England (£61,000), Hatley Parish Council (£2,000 conditional on the roof being tiled rather than covered in iron sheets) and SCDC’s Historic Buildings Conservation Fund.